Voter ID in America

 31 Credible in-person voter fraud cases (2000-2014)

 The Evidence: Studies show very low rates of in-person voter fraud that photo ID would prevent, but also find modest decreases in turnout when strict ID laws are implemented.
-The Heritage Foundation documented 1,412 cases of voter fraud resulting in convictions since the 1990s, while the Brennan Center found the incident rate is between 0.0003% and 0.0025% of all votes cast.
+The Heritage Foundation has documented 1,561 proven instances of election fraud resulting in 1,325 criminal convictions in its database, while the Brennan Center found the incident rate of in-person impersonation fraud is between 0.0003% and 0.0025% of all votes cast.

 Legal Challenges: Federal courts have reached different conclusions about voter ID laws.
 The Supreme Court's 2008 Crawford decision upheld Indiana's law, but lower courts have struck down laws deemed too burdensome.
 The debate continues as states balance security concerns with voting access.